 - Call your insurance company and file a claim.

 - Follow up with your doctor if you have any lingering injuries from the accident.

 Protecting your rights is essential in a situation like this.
-If you find yourself incapacitated or unable to do the things listed above, our investigators at Cunningham Bounds, LLC can help you put the missing pieces of the puzzle back together.
+If you find yourself incapacitated or unable to do the things listed above, our investigators at Cunningham Bounds can help you put the missing pieces of the puzzle back together.